It’s the ultimate Helix mattress comparison. We compare each Helix mattress side-by-side to help you find the right model for you.

 Under 120 lbs.

-If you’re shopping for a sleeper under 120 lbs. and they are also a child, the best option is the Helix Kids mattress.
+If you’re shopping for a young child, a good option is the Helix Kids mattress.

-This is a flippable hybrid mattress that has foam top & bottom layers with a pocketed coil central core.
+This is a flippable hybrid mattress with a 120-lb. weight cap with a foam top & bottom layers with a pocketed coil central core.
 Each side has a slightly different firmness that is designed for specific ages.

 Side One is designed for 3-7-year-olds and is slightly firmer (8 out of 10 firmness).
 Side Two is designed for 8-12-year-olds and is slightly softer (but still fairly firm at a 7 out of 10).